machinereading/BERT_for_Korean_SRL/README.md

 ## About
 BERT_for_Korean_SRL is a semantic role labeling (SRL) module for Korean text.
-It is based on BERT model (`bert-base-multilingual-cased`) , and uses the Korean PropBank which is modified by Lee et al., (2015)
+It is based on BERT model (`bert-base-multilingual-cased`) , and was trained by using the Korean PropBank data which is modified by Lee et al., (2015)

 ## prerequisite
 * `python 3`